anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

     for i in range(len(model.parameters)):
         model.parameters[i] -= changes[i]
-        # we subtract changes[i] because if change is positive it means we did bad
+        # we subtract changes[i] because if the change is positive it means we did bad
-        # we want to go to opposite direction
+        # we want to go in the opposite direction
 {% endhighlight %}

 And here you go!
 You implemented your first neural network.
 Now if you run this you'll see that the loss will be almost